 This article includes a more detailed look at the trademark process, as well as explaining some of the potential additional fees that can occur throughout the process.

 Our trademark filing service includes the government filing fee for one class of goods/services.

-Additional USPTO and processing fees of $250 will apply if your trademark covers good/services in multiple classes (for example, jewelry and clothing).
-This include the $225 per class filing fee and a $25 per class attorney fee.
+Additional USPTO and processing fees of $250 will apply if your trademark covers goods/services in multiple classes (for example, jewelry and clothing).
+This includes the $250 per class filing fee and a $50 per class attorney fee.

 In the unlikely event that your application receives a substantive refusal such as a likelihood of confusion rejection, then there will be an opportunity to respond to the refusal.
 If you decide to proceed, then our attorneys charge a flat fee of $850 to prepare and file the response.

 (Please note that every effort is made to minimize the risk of a likelihood of confusion refusal by searching for potential conflicts prior to filing the application.)

 Statement of Use

 Assuming your application is approved, then a registration certificate will issue about 8 months after filing if the application is based on “actual use” (i.e., you were selling the applied-for goods/services at the time the application was filed).
 If your application is based on an “intent to use” the trademark, then the U.S. Patent and Trademark Office (USPTO) will issue a Notice of Allowance instead of a registration.
 This means that all steps of the application process will have been completed except for proving that the trademark has been used in commerce.

 To prove use, a document must be filed with the USPTO called a “Statement of Use” within 6 months of receiving the Notice of Allowance.
 If the trademark is not used within 6 months, then an extension of time can be requested.